Victorian Railways wooden bogie passenger carriages: Inspection Car/Norman

-65ft 2in side-corridor cars "Pioneer" 1st/2nd, later 12BL/13BL, "Enterprise"/"Pioneer"
+65ft 2in Pioneer cars

 "Pioneer" 1st and 2nd were built in 1893 for use on the Bendigo line.
 Both were 65 ft 2 in long over the body mounted on six-wheel bogies, with a side corridor and sheltered end-platforms.
 The cars operated as a pair, one for first-class passengers (eight compartments, including two smoking and two ladies, seating 64) and the other for second-class passengers (nine compartments, including two smoking and two ladies, seating 72).
 However, a premium was charged for travel in either car.
 Both had been fitted with two lavatories by 1895.
 In 1921, the two carriages were converted to 12BL and 13BL.

 During World War II, 13BL was used in an ambulance train as a staff carriage.
 It is thought that 12BL was stored during that time.

 Both cars were used as accommodation on the Wirth's Circus Train in the 1950s.
 The circus staff complained about the poor condition of the carriages, which, by that stage, were over 60 years old.

 In 1962, the pair were withdrawn from the circus train and, in 1968, they were returned to service in the consist of the "Vintage Train", being renamed "Enterprise" and "Pioneer" respectively.
 The name "Enterprise" had last been used on the carriage later known as State Car No.1.
 Both were placed on the Victorian Historic Vehicles Register in July 1983.

-Fully-enclosed compartment cars (45ft type)
+Compartment cars (45ft type)

 This section covers all fully-enclosed wooden bogie passenger carriages, initially built at 45 ft over body, as well as later conversions and extensions.
 363 carriages of the type were constructed from 1887 to 1902.

 The typical carriage had a set of individual compartments seating ten passengers.
 The main difference between classes was the width of compartments, with exclusively first-class carriages fitted with six compartments, composite (first and second-class) carriages typically with three first class compartments flanked by two second class compartments either side, and exclusively second-class carriages fitted with eight compartments.
 Compartments contained two bench seats, with a central footway connecting to outward-swinging doors either side, which could be locked with a standard square carriage key.

 In the exclusively first-class carriages, compartments were 7 ft 3+7/8 in wide, including the 2 ft 3 in footway and the two 2 ft 6+7/16 in seats.

 In the exclusively second-class carriages, compartments were 6 ft 3+3/16 in wide, including the 2 ft 2+7/16 in footway and the two 2 ft 3/8 in seats.

 In the composite carriages, the first-class compartments were 6 ft 9+1/2 in wide, including the 2 ft 3 in footway and the two 2 ft 3+1/2 in seats, and the second class compartments were 5 ft 9+1/4 in wide, including the 2 ft 1 in footway and the two 1 ft 10+1/8 in seats.